AdamDKing/210104-usf-bigdata/week1/review-questions.md

 - What methods get generated when we declare a case class?
 - What does the apply method do?
 - What is a Thread?
+- In what situations might we want to use multiple threads? (just some)

+Check out the basics for the following questions, but we didn't quite get here:
+- What does the PATH environment variable do?
+- What is an enumeration?
+- What is recursion?
+- What do we need to include in any effective recursive function, to avoid stackoverflow?
 - What is a Future?
-- In what situations might we want to use multiple threads? (just some)
 - How can we do something with the result of a Future?
 - How does a Future return a value or exception?
 - How does the onComplete callback function work?